Huge French study linked predominantly organic diets to a 25% overall reduction in cancer risk 10/29/2018

 And unfortunately, we still lack any long-term studies examining health outcomes among people who consume predominantly organic diets versus predominantly conventional diets.

-The other 200-plus other studies covered in the Stanford review compared the nutrient and/or contaminant levels of various foods — fruits, vegetables, grains, meats, milk, poultry, and eggs — grown using organic or conventional methods.
+The other 200-plus studies covered in the Stanford review compared the nutrient and/or contaminant levels of various foods — fruits, vegetables, grains, meats, milk, poultry, and eggs — grown using organic or conventional methods.

 Most media stories about the Stanford review focused on the finding of a lack of clear evidence that organic foods offer nutrient advantages, and downplayed its affirmation of other health advantages.